Matt Butcher (footballer): Yeovil Town (loan)

 On 5 August 2016, Butcher joined League Two side Yeovil Town on a six-month loan deal.
 The following day, Butcher made his Yeovil Town debut in a 2–0 home victory against Notts County, replacing Kevin Dawson with six minutes remaining.
 On 9 August 2016, Butcher was given his full Yeovil Town debut by manager Darren Way in a 2–0 away victory against Walsall in the EFL Cup first round.
 On 5 January 2017, Butcher and his fellow Bournemouth loanee Ben Whitfield's loans were extended until the end of the season.

 St Johnstone (loan)

 Butcher signed on for Scottish Premiership club St Johnstone on a six-month loan on 31 January 2020.

 Accrington Stanley

 On 24 August 2020, Butcher signed for Accrington Stanley on a two-year deal.

 On 5 May 2022, Accrington Stanley announced Butcher would be leaving the club upon the expiration of his contract on 30 June 2022, with Stanley unable to agree improved terms with the player.

 Plymouth Argyle

 On 20 June 2022, Plymouth Argyle announced on their website that Butcher would join on a two-year contract.

+On 31 January 2024, Butcher was released from his contract to allow him to pursue opportunities elsewhere.

+Wycombe Wanderers

+On 31 January 2024, Butcher signed for EFL League One side Wycombe Wanderers.

+On 30 January 2025, Butcher joined fellow League One side Bristol Rovers on loan for the remainder of the season.
+On 2 February, he made his debut for the club, assisting the first goal in a 3–1 victory over Peterborough United.

+Salford City

+On 22 August 2025, Butcher joined League Two club Salford City on a two-year deal.